m4ch374/GTA_Cayo_ATM/README.md

 ## Usage:

 * This program disables GTA's access to the internet, so you can do the Cayo Perico Heist replay gitch without disconnecting your system's access to the internet.
-* You can grind Cayo Perico Heist while listening to Spotify or something.
+* So you can grind the Cayo Perico Heist while listening to Spotify or something.
 * Since it disables GTA's access to the internet, it could also be used as a way to open a solo public lobby

 ## How to use: